swoole/swoole-docs/modules/swoole-server/configuration/open_length_check.md

     char body[0];
 }
 ```
-The configuration designed from the above protocal design
+The configuration designed from the above protocol design

 ```php
 $server->set(array(